You are here

 • If incomplete on January 1 after the damage occurred, appraisers will reduce your market and capped values accordingly as of January 1 for the new tax year

-• The reduced value will affect the property tax bill you receive next November (E.g., if your home suffered extensive damaged in Sep 2023 and repairs are complete in Feb 2024, your Nov 2023 tax bill will not include any property tax reduction, it will appear on your Nov 2024 tax bill and the value of repaired/replaced property won’t be taxed until Nov 2025)
+• The reduced value will affect the property tax bill you receive next November (e.g., if your home suffered extensive damaged in Aug 2024 and repairs are complete in Feb 2025, your Nov 2024 tax bill will not include any property tax reduction, it will appear on your Nov 2025 tax bill and the value of repaired/replaced property won’t be taxed until Nov 2026)

 • Homeowners may continue to receive the homestead exemption and the Save-Our-Homes cap as long as they do not claim a new homestead exemption on a different home while they rebuild or repair the damages.
 Section 193.155 4(b), Florida Statutes

-• Property re-evaluation once rebuild or repairs are complete:
+• Property revaluation once rebuild or repairs are complete:

 • If the repaired or replaced building is no larger than 110% of the former damaged building, no value is added over the capped value that existed at the time the damage occurred